This isn’t just about what PR firms do, how they work or what they look for in employees.

 “I don’t think you ever want to be someone’s smallest client because you’re not going to get their best people.
 That’s the way the agency business works,” Jay Baer, marketing, CX and word of mouth expert told me on the last PR Tech Wednesday.

-The single biggest mistake clients make when they hire a PR firm is hiring the wrong type of agency.
+The single biggest mistake clients make when they hire a PR firm is hiring the wrong type of PR firm or provider.

 Clients have different needs public relations needs based on the share of the total market they serve and where they are in their corporate development.